catalystneuro/neuroconv/docs/user_guide/backend_configuration.rst

 NeuroConv offers highly convenient control over the type of file backend and the way its datasets are configured.

-Find out more about possible file types in the `main NWB documentation <https://nwb-overview.readthedocs.io/en/latest/faq_details/why_hdf5.html#why-use-hdf5-as-the-primary-backend-for-nwb>`_.
+Find out more about possible backend formats in the `main NWB documentation <https://nwb-overview.readthedocs.io/en/latest/faq_details/why_hdf5.html#why-use-hdf5-as-the-primary-backend-for-nwb>`_.

 Find out more about chunking and compression in the `advanced NWB tutorials for dataset I/O settings <https://pynwb.readthedocs.io/en/stable/tutorials/advanced_io/h5dataio.html#sphx-glr-tutorials-advanced-io-h5dataio-py>`_.